 When slavery ended, did equity capital reform?
 Did it question its profit-above-all approach, its strategy of ignoring any considerations other than profit and wealth?
 Or did it seek new opportunities?
 Trace the history carefully and you arrive at Mitt Romney—and Cory Booker and Harold Ford and Steve Rattner, who praise the benefits of the investments of equity without reference to its morality or history.
 Continue reading Digging Deeper: Cory Booker and the Anthracite Syndrome

 Clinton isn’t the only one who could replace Obama (don’t get excited Joe Biden, it’s not you).
-There is Sen. Mark Warner of Virginia, who could appeal to moderates; Gov. Andrew Cuomo of New York, who would appeal . . . → Read More: TSW #20
+There is Sen. Mark Warner of Virginia, who could appeal to moderates; Gov. Andrew Cuomo of New York, who . . . → Read More: TSW #20

-It’s another debt-centric lineup on this Sunday’s television talk shows, with White House chief of staff Bill Daley and Treasury Secretary Timothy Geithner covering all five of the major networks to discuss the troubled negotiations to raise . . . → Read More: Sunday Talks 7/24/11
+It’s another debt-centric lineup on this Sunday’s television talk shows, with White House chief of staff Bill Daley and Treasury Secretary Timothy Geithner covering all five of the major networks to discuss the troubled negotiations to . . . → Read More: Sunday Talks 7/24/11